-Although this can be often easier said than done, deciding on the correct pallet is something you should remember for every shipment you plan to send through a pallet delivery courier.
+While that may often be easier said than done, determining the correct pallet size is something you should know and remember how to do for every shipment you plan to send with a pallet courier.

-If you send goods on a pallet that is too small, your boxes or items are likely to overhang and therefore, the courier is bound to refuse to handle the pallet.
+If your pallet is too small, any boxes or items you wish to send are likely to overhang and therefore, the courier is bound to refuse to handle the pallet altogether.

-Then of course, there's the Euro pallet size.
-Again, the length and width remain as standard, but the height and weight vary for each Euro pallet size.
+And then, of course, there's the Euro pallet.
+Again, the length and width remain standard, but the height and weight vary for each Euro pallet size.

-With most pallet couriers, a pallet size guide is available to help customers find which is the appropriate size for their shipment.
-Just ask for help if you struggle to differentiate between the options!
+With nearly all pallet couriers, a pallet size guide is available to help customers determine which is the best and correct size for their shipment.
+If you struggle to differentiate between the options, just ask for help!

 Carefully Stack Your Boxes

 You should always aim to get your pallet looking neat and tidy, stacking your boxes carefully.
 Avoid stacking in pyramids and aim to place an even number of boxes on each layer, i.e. 3 on the bottom layer, 3 on the next layer and so on.

 Also, to do this without causing damage to your items, it pays to make sure you place the heaviest of your goods at the bottom of the pallet.
 Then load the rest in weight order (heaviest first, lightest at the top).